-- 38.13 Each lap completed while the safety car is deployed will be counted as a race lap. - 38.14 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the checkered flag as normal without overtaking. - 38.15 Under certain circumstances the race may be started behind the safety car or resumed in accordance with Article 40.5(a).
+- 38.13 Each lap completed while the safety car is deployed will be counted as a race lap. - 38.14 Under certain circumstances the race may be started behind the safety car or resumed in accordance with Article 40.5(a).
 In either case, at the three-minute signal (or as directed by the Championship) its lights will be illuminated, this being the signal to the drivers that the race will be started (or resumed) behind the safety car.